in Asheville and the WNC area

 The Test Result: Raw Counts of Spores

-When the raw counts of certain spores are significantly out of range from the outdoor sample it may indicate an air quality issue– test results are best interpreted by a professional.
-In some cases only a portion of the spores are counted in the lab as there are too many too count individually.
-For example if the Raw Count says ’60’ and only 10% were analyzed that could indicate that there were 10 times the amount or 600 spores (not 60).
-See video for more information.
+When the raw counts of certain spores are significantly out of range from the outdoor sample, it may indicate an air quality issue– test results are best interpreted by a professional.
+In some cases, only a portion of the spores is counted in the lab, as there are too many to count individually.
+For example, if the Raw Count says ’60’ and only 10% were analyzed, that could indicate that there were ten times the amount of 600 spores (not 60).
+See the video for more information.

 The Test Result: Calculated Spores Per Cubic Meter

-In the report the raw counts are then used to estimate a calculated number of spores per cubic meter, in other words, how many spores we would expect to find floating around in a cubic meter of air.
-These graphics can be helpful but can also be misleading- the test results are best interpreted by a professional.
-Keep in mind that these graphs are not to scale, and the maximum amounts can vary per sample- see video for more information.
+In the report, the raw counts are then used to estimate a calculated number of spores per cubic meter; in other words, how many spores we would expect to find floating around in a cubic meter of air.
+These graphics can be helpful but also misleading- the test results are best interpreted by a professional.
+Remember that these graphs are not to scale, and the maximum amounts can vary per sample- see the video for more information.

 How are Spores Per Cubic Meter calculated?

-During our air samples we pull 75 Liters of air through the trap or 15 Liters per minute for 5 minutes- this is an industry standard.
+During our air samples, we pull 75 Liters of air through the trap or 15 Liters per minute for 5 minutes- this is an industry-standard.
 75 Liters is about the same volume as a kitchen trash can.
-Air quality is typically measured in cubic meters– industrial hygienists want to know how many calculated spores per cubic meter there are.
-A cubic meter is about the same volume as a standard size refrigerator.
-There are 1000 liters in a cubic meter which is 13.3 times larger than the 75 liter sample taken on site.
-(1000 liters divided by 75 liters is 13.333) So in order to discuss our air samples in cubic meters we need to extrapolate the data or estimate how many spores we might find in a much larger sample.
+Air quality is typically measured in cubic meters– industrial hygienists want to know how many calculated spores per cubic meter there is.
+A cubic meter is about the same volume as a standard-size refrigerator.
+There are 1000 liters in a cubic meter which is 13.3 times larger than the 75-liter sample taken on-site.
+(1000 liters divided by 75 liters is 13.333) So to discuss our air samples in cubic meters, we need to extrapolate the data or estimate how many spores we might find in a much larger sample.

 Is Mold Testing a Pass or Fail Test?

-Mold testing is not regulated on the federal or state level and therefore it is not a pass or fail test.
-The EPA has very specific guidelines on other environmental concerns like Radon gas but no Federal guidance currently exists for Mold, Mold testing or Mold mitigation.
-Because mold testing is un-regulated it is important to find an un-biased professional that does not have an invested interest in the repairs– mold tests should only be taken with a full home inspection or mold inspection which is why Home Inspectors that specialize in mold testing are among the best professionals to evaluate the air quality in a home.
+Mold testing is not regulated on the federal or state level, and therefore, it is not a pass-or-fail test.
+The EPA has particular guidelines on other environmental concerns like Radon gas, but no Federal guidance currently exists for Mold, Mold testing, or Mold mitigation.
+Because mold testing is un-regulated it is essential to find an unbiased professional that does not have an invested interest in the repairs– mold tests should only be taken with a full home inspection or mold inspection which is why Home Inspectors that specialize in mold testing are among the best professionals to evaluate the air quality in a home.
 The Inspector will interpret the results based on the observations made during the inspection and will use their experience analyzing other results as a reference to help inform the buyer.

-Spore Sample results taken from the home are always considered in relation to the outdoor control sample.
-If higher than typical spore counts were observed outside than higher than typical counts will be expected in the home because people, pets and objects are always being brought into the house from the outside.
+Spore Sample results taken from the home are always considered for the outdoor control sample.
+If higher than typical spore counts were observed outside, then higher than typical counts will be expected in the home because people, pets, and objects are constantly being brought into the house from the outside.
 This is one reason why the test result is always relative.

 Most Common Sources of Mold or Air Quality Issues

-Air quality issues tend to manifest at the basement or crawl space (moist environments) more than any other area.
-The upper levels of the home tend to exhibit less air quality issues because they tend to be dryer than the ground level.
+Air quality issues tend to manifest in the basement or crawl space (moist environments) more than in any other area.
+The upper levels of the home tend to exhibit fewer air quality issues because they tend to be dryer than the ground level.

-- Basements: (MOST COMMON) Poor grading and drainage from the outside will force water through the foundation wall which contributes to a wet environment conducive to fungal growth.
-Trapped moisture between the foundation wall and finished can cause air quality issues in Finished Basements
+- Basements: (MOST COMMON) Poor grading and drainage from the outside will force water through the foundation wall, which contributes to a wet environment conducive to fungal growth.
+Trapped moisture between the foundation wall and the finished can cause air quality issues in Finished Basements

 Other Causes of Mold or Air Quality Issues